ktuukkan/marine-api/README.md

 **Snapshots**

-Maven snapshots are deployed to [Central Repository](https://search.maven.org/) every now and then.
+Development snapshots are deployed to [Maven Central Repository](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22net.sf.marineapi%22) every now and then.
 Notice that although they should be mostly stable, they are still work-in-progress.

 * [Snapshots repository](https://oss.sonatype.org/content/repositories/snapshots/net/sf/marineapi/marineapi/)